zephyrproject-rtos/zephyr/boards/arm/wio_terminal/doc/index.rst

 The SAMD51 MCU has a USB device port that can be used to communicate with a host PC.
-See the :ref:`usb-samples` sample applications for more, such as the :ref:`usb_cdc-acm` sample which sets up a virtual serial port that echos characters back to the host PC.
+See the :ref:`usb-samples` sample applications for more, such as the :zephyr:code-sample:`usb-cdc-acm` sample which sets up a virtual serial port that echos characters back to the host PC.

 Programming and Debugging